 Avoid introductory material such as welcome messages and paragraphs about what the reader will find in the site or on the page.

-UMass Dartmouth's text style is flush left—that is, lining up against the left margin.
-We've set T4's text editor to work this way.
+UMass Dartmouth's text style is flush left; that is, lining up against the left margin.

-- The "down" style uses an initial cap for the first word (and proper nouns) only.
-This style is consistent with university print publications.
+UMassD uses the "down" style for headings: an initial cap for the first word (and proper nouns) only.

 Headings that introduce lists should not be followed by a colon.

-- A lengthy block of italicized text is difficult to read on the screen.
+- italics: a lengthy block of italicized text is difficult to read on the screen